Swimming: Sport

 Swimming as a sport predominantly involves participants competing to be the fastest over a given distance in a certain period of time.
 Competitors swim different distances in different levels of competition.
 For example, swimming has been an Olympic sport since 1896, and the current program includes events from 50 m to 1500 m in length, across all four main strokes and medley.
-During the season competitive swimmers typically train several times a week, this is in order to preserve fitness as well as promoting overload in training.
-Furthermore when the cycle of work is completed swimmers go through a stage called taper where intensity is reduced in preparation for racing, during taper power and feel in the water are concentrated.
+During the season competitive swimmers typically train multiple times per day and week to increase endurance, strength, and preserve fitness.
+Furthermore when the cycle of work is completed swimmers go through a stage called taper where intensity is reduced in preparation for competition season.
+During taper, focus is on power and water feel.

-The sport is governed internationally by the Fédération Internationale de Natation (FINA), and competition pools for FINA events are 25 or 50 meters in length.
-In the United States, a pool 25 yards in length is commonly used for competition.
+The sport is governed internationally by World Aquatics, formerly known as FINA (Fédération Internationale de Natation) before it adopted its current name in December 2022.
+World Aquatics recognizes competitions of the 25 meter and 50 meter pools for International Competitions.
+In the United States, a pool of 25 yards in length is commonly used for competition, especially in the College Level.

 Other swimming and water-related sporting disciplines include open water swimming, diving, synchronized swimming, water polo, triathlon, and the modern pentathlon.

 Safety

+To prioritize safety when swimming, swimmers can ensure that there are certified lifeguards present, swimming in designated areas, and being aware of potential hazards such as currents and underwater obstacles.

 As a popular leisure activity done all over the world, one of the primary risks of swimming is drowning.
 Drowning may occur from a variety of factors, from swimming fatigue to simply inexperience in the water.
-From 2005 to 2014, an average of 3,536 fatal unintentional drownings occurred in the United States, approximating 10 deaths a day.
+From 2005 to 2014, an average of 3,536 fatal unintentional drownings occurred in the United States, approximating 10 deaths a day and 67 deaths a week.

-To minimize the risk and prevent potential drownings from occurring, lifeguards are often employed to supervise swimming locations such as pools, waterparks, lakes and beaches.
+To minimize the risk and prevent potential drownings from occurring, lifeguards are often employed to supervise swimming locations such as public pools, waterparks, lakes and beaches.
 Different lifeguards receive different training depending on the sites that they are employed at; i.e. a waterfront lifeguard receives more rigorous training than a poolside lifeguard.
 Well-known aquatic training services include the National Lifesaving Society and the Canadian Red Cross, which specialize in training lifeguards in North America.

+Learning basic water safety skills, such as swimming with a buddy and knowing how to respond to emergencies, is essential for swimmers of all levels.